Decision Method

 Scenario Analysis for Teams

 Think through best case, worst case, and realistic outcomes before you commit.
-Understand the range of possibilities for every option.
+Stop betting on a single prediction and prepare your team for the range.

 What is a Scenario Analysis?

-Scenario Analysis is a decision-making method where you think through three possible outcomes for each option: the best case (everything goes right), the worst case (everything goes wrong), and the likely scenario (what will most probably happen).
+Scenario Analysis is a decision-making method where you describe three possible outcomes for each option: the best case (everything goes right), the worst case (everything goes wrong), and the most likely case (realistic expectation).
+Instead of betting on a single prediction, you prepare for a range of outcomes.
+This makes your team more resilient because you've already thought through what to do when things don't go as planned.

 When to use Scenario Analysis

-- You want to prepare contingency plans for different outcomes
+- When you want to prepare contingency plans for different outcomes rather than just hoping for the best

-- The worst-case scenario could be very costly or irreversible
+- When the worst-case scenario could be very costly, irreversible, or damaging to reputation

-- You need to communicate risks and opportunities to stakeholders
+- When you need to communicate risks and opportunities to stakeholders who need to understand the range of possible outcomes

 Step-by-step guide